 Freelance social media design: what can you get?

 1. Your house-style

 Go to a big brand’s social media accounts and one thing you might not have noticed before is their consistency.
 In particular, they’ll choose a colour palette and stick to it.
 It’ll appear in their imagery, their banners and even their fonts.
 For instance, check out all the purple that cosmetics company Urban Decay have threaded through their social media accounts.
 It’s in their Twitter cover photo, their logo and even the buttons.
 Similarly, when they photograph their products on Instagram, they’ll often lay them out against purple fabrics.

 Indeed, Canva’s CEO recommends you “Choose two to four colors to use consistently throughout all of your social media posts and marketing.”
 The reason for this?
-People associate different colours with different things – Urban Decay market themselves as an edgy cosmetics company, and choosing purple as a brand colour reinforces this.
+People associate different colours with different things – Urban Decay markets itself as an edgy cosmetics company and choosing purple as a brand colour reinforces this.
 Similarly, you’ll want to be using the same fonts (or group of fonts) across your accounts.

 2. Profile Pictures